Taking Care of Tracheostomy at Home

 Changing the Trach Ties

 Different ties can be used, such as twill tape, bias tape, or Velcro tube holders.
 Change the tie when wet, dirty, or frayed.
 Plan to do this when you have someone to help you.
 The clean tie should be in place before soiled tie is removed.
+Remember, when properly placed, the trach tube should be around the neck with the same snugness as with neckties or belts around the waist!

 If using twill tape or bias tape, cut a piece of tape approximately 30 inches long.